boolean-uk/csharp-tdd-bobs-bagels/domain-model.md

 - hasAvailableSpace: Checks if there is aviable space in items.
 - AddItem: Adds specified item to basket if there is space for it.
 - RemoveItem: Removes specified item in basket (gives error if specified item is not found).
-- SetBasketCapacityLimit: Changes the capacity of user's basket to the new specified limit.
+- SetItemCapacityLimit: Changes the capacity of user's basket to the new specified limit.